LeViteZer-Oy/LeViteZer-Protocol/README.md

 Only send `Operation Mode` set to `1`.
 No Camera mapping is necessary.

 #### Mode 2
-Camera numbers 1 to 8 will be supported.
+Camera with Id numbers 1 to 8 will be supported.
 Last sent parameters will be maintained on memory, they will be periodically send and they can be requested.
-Mapping of the cameras is required
+No Camera mapping is necessary.

 #### Mode 3
 Same as `Mode 2`.
 But the user defines the supported 8 camera numbers.
 Mapping of the cameras is required